ConnectiveConsulting/ai-workshop/projects/pokedex/README.md

 # Pokedex App

-A simple web application to manage Pokémon types, trainers, and the Pokémon they have captured.
+A simple web application to manage Pokémon types and trainers.

 ## Purpose
 This app provides an easy-to-use interface for:
 - Viewing and managing Pokémon
 - Managing trainers
-- Tracking which Pokémon have been captured by which trainers

 ## Getting Started
 1. **Frontend:**